 Make your separation period as smooth as possible with our separation advice for married couples.

 Agree on boundaries beforehand

 Your trial separation will go a lot more smoothly if you and your spouse take the time to hash out the details beforehand.
-If you’re serious about trying a separation, then you need to figure out where you both stand.
+If you’re serious about trying a separation in marriage, then you need to figure out where you both stand.

-For some couples, separation will include living apart and even dating again.
+For some couples separated on mutual agreement, this trial separation will include living apart and even dating again.
 For others, that isn’t appropriate.
 Figure out together what separation looks like for your marriage.

 Be careful who you tell

-If you start telling people about your separation, you can bet everyone will have an opinion.
+If you start telling people about your separation, you can bet everyone will have an opinion and offer different separation advice.
 It’s natural to tell some people you truly trust, but stay clear of making it public knowledge.

 Build a support network

 A good support network will make navigating your separation much easier.
 It’s important to be mindful of who you tell, but having a couple of close confidants is a good idea.